ak-uow/dissertation-write-up/chapters/05-results.md

 This chapter provides a selection of data presentations, be that in tabular form, graphical representation or both.
 The assessment of the quantitative data spans over 50 sides of A4 and the aggregation of qualitative data is a similar length, so it's impractical to present all the data in this chapter.
 The entire set of data evaluation can be found as part of the appendices.
+This chapter will concentrate on the ways that the data was examined that are most significant to dissertation, with regard to best possible outcomes.

 ## Basic Participant Data